mlcassatt/nifi_ansibleized/README.md

 * single_node.yml - Create a single nifi instance from your own (also created) offline http server
 * multi_node.yml - Create several nifi servers that cluster to support a flow
 * multi_tls_node.yml - Create several nifi servers that cluster to support a flow using encryption and client authentication
-* inventory (staging.yml for me) - Ensure you have at least a nifiservers group and at least one system/VM referenced below:
+* inventory (staging for me) - Ensure you have at least a nifiservers group and at least one system/VM referenced below:
   * `[nifiservers]`
   * `nifi1.test.local`

 ## Prep
-1. Build up to 3 VMs/machines ideally with RHEL 7.x with fqdns in your /etc/hosts that match staging.yml (or whatever you call your inventory)
+1. Build up to 3 VMs/machines ideally with RHEL 7.x with fqdns in your /etc/hosts that match staging (or whatever you call your inventory)
 1. Ensure that the 3 VMs/machines have the ability to pull package for update/install from a local repository.
 We'll at least need:
    1. openssl
    1. java